SO, TIMING BELTS – CHAINS OR GEARS, ALL PERFORM THE SAME FUNCTION.

 As the belts are flexible and there is no metal on metal contact, it eliminates the need for lubrication.
 The majority of manufacturers recommend changing the timing belt, between 60,000 and 100,000 miles.
 Almost all timing belts are fed through a series of pulleys and tensioners.

 The tensioners, pulleys and water pump, will also wear and should be replaced.
 So, do the whole job at the same time, the timing belt, water pump, tensioner and idler pulley.
 Because, if the timing belt fails, the other parts are not far behind.
-Consequently, any Timing Belts-Chains Or Gears, can have issues and fail.
+As a result, Timing Belts – Chains Or Gears, can have issues and fail.

 Timing Chains

-Almost all timing chains are made of metal and look like, the chains that are a bicycle.
+Almost all timing chains are made of metal, and look like the chains that are on a bicycle.
 The chain runs through the inside the engine, so it can be lubricated by engine oil.
-Their main benefit is that they last for a long time.
+Their main benefit is that, they last for a long time.
 Some disadvantages of timing chains include, the louder noise level.
-And, the damaging impact from one if it breaks.
+And, the damaging impact, if it breaks.

 Similar to timing belts, they are fed through a series of tensioners.
 Timing chain tensioners, rely on engine oil pressure.
 If for any reason the oil pressure is low the chain tensioners, can lose pressure and affect engine timing.
-This results in poor engine performance and the chain may, malfunction causing expensive damage.
+This results in poor engine performance and the chain may fail, causing expensive damage.
 Most timing chains have no connection to the water pump, unlike timing belts.
-Consequently, any Timing Belts-Chains Or Gears, can have issues and fail.
+As a result, Timing Belts – Chains Or Gears, can have issues and fail.

 Timing Gears